keboola/gooddata-writer-async/README.md

 gooddata_writer:
   user_agent: 'Keboola GoodData Writer' # User Agent used for Storage API requests
   ruby_path: # Optional path to ruby executable if not in standard path
-  scripts_path: # Full path to folderGoodData
+  scripts_path: # Full path to folder GoodData
   tmp_path: # Path to folder used for temporary files
   shared_sapi:
     url: 'https://connection.keboola.com' # URL to SAPI with Shared Config project